 'Achse' (ii) was the German reuse of the 'Achse' codename for their seizure of key points and installations in Italy (and of Italian positions in southern France, the Balkans and the Aegean) and the disarmament of the Italian forces after the announcement of the Italian armistice with the Allies on 8 September 1943 and its implementation on the following day (9/19 September 1943).

 This operation was initially planned as 'Alarich' and then combined with 'Schwarz' (i) to create the definitive 'Achse' (ii).
 Despite the protests of the Italian government, and indeed in the well-founded German belief that Italy would soon defect either to neutrality or indeed to the Allies, several German divisions had already entered Italy after the fall of the Italian dictator Benito Mussolini in July 1943, when Italy was officially still an ally of Germany.
 When the armistice was announced, the German forces moved rapidly to take over the Italian zones of occupation in the Balkans and southern France, and to disarm the Italian forces in Italy.
 In some cases, the Italian troops resisted the Germans, most notably in the Greek island of Kephalonia, where more than 4,500 men of Generale di Brigata Luigi Gherzi’s 33a Divisione montagna 'Acqui' were murdered after they had surrendered.
-In other cases, individual soldiers or whole units, such as Generale di Divisione Adolfo Infante’s 24a Divisione 'Pinerolo' in Thessaly, went over to the local resistance movements.
+In other cases, individual soldiers or whole units, such as Generale di Divisione Adolfo Infante’s 24a Divisione fanteria 'Pinerolo' in Thessaly, went over to the local resistance movements.
 Only in isolated areas such as Sardinia, Corsica, Calabria and the southern part of Apulia, where they had a considerable numerical superiority, were the Italian troops able to withstand the Germans until the arrival of the Allied forces.

 According to the German accounts, the number of Italian troops disarmed was 1,006,370 in the form of 415,682 in northern Italy, 102,340 in southern Italy, 8,722 in France, 164,986 in Yugoslavia, and 265,000 in mainland Greece and the Aegean islands.
 Also seized were weapons and other military equipment totalling 1,285,871 rifles, 39,007 machine guns, 13,906 sub-machine guns, 8,736 mortars, 2,754 field guns, 5,568 other pieces of artillery, 16,631 vehicles, and 977 armoured vehicles.
 Only 197,000 Italian soldiers continued the war alongside the Germans.
 Of these, about 94,000 made this choice immediately, but the other 103,000 made their decision later to escape the harsh conditions of the German labour camps in which they were being held.
 Between 600,000 and 650,000 men remained in the camps, where something between 37,000 and 50,000 of them died.

 In 'Achse' (ii) the Germans had also planned to take the whole Italian fleet, but this was frustrated by the fact that the major surface units of the Italian fleet were already on their way from La Spezia and other Italian mainland naval bases to Malta as part of the armistice agreement with the Allies.
-By the terms of the armistice, Ammiraglio di Armata Carlo Bergamini’s Forze Navali di Battaglia departed the main naval base at La Spezia with the battleships Roma, Vittorio Veneto and Italia, light cruisers Eugenio di Savoia, Emanuele Filiberto Duca d’Aosta and Raimondo Montecuccoli, and destroyers Mitragliere, Fuciliere, Carabiniere, Velite, Legionario, Alfredo Oriani, Artigliere and Grecale.
-These ships then met the light cruisers Luigi di Savoia Duca degli Abruzzi, Giuseppe Garibaldi and Attilio Regolo, and torpedo boat Libra, which had departed Genoa.
+By the terms of the armistice, Ammiraglio di Armata Carlo Bergamini’s Forze Navali di Battaglia departed the main naval base at La Spezia with the battleships Roma, Vittorio Veneto and Italia, the light cruisers Eugenio di Savoia, Emanuele Filiberto Duca d’Aosta and Raimondo Montecuccoli, and the destroyers Mitragliere, Fuciliere, Carabiniere, Velite, Legionario, Alfredo Oriani, Artigliere and Grecale.
+These ships then met the light cruisers Luigi di Savoia Duca degli Abruzzi, Giuseppe Garibaldi and Attilio Regolo, and the torpedo boat Libra, which had departed Genoa.